 It involves a range of therapeutic and educational interventions, leading to recovery, empowerment and lasting change for each family member.

 WHO IS THE RESTORED PROGRAMME FOR?

 The programme is designed to support women (with and without children) who have survived domestic abuse and willing to recover, build resilience and the capacity to maintain a safe and healthy lifestyle.
 It is inclusive of those for whom lasting change is particularly difficult due to long term abuse or other complex issues.

 WHAT IS THE CRITERIA FOR THOSE ACCESSING THE PROGRAMME?

 Participants need to be survivors of domestic abuse, seeking long term change and be willing to commit to a programme of individually targeted interventions.
 A full needs and risk assessment will be undertaken.

 WHERE WILL THIS BE DELIVERED?

-The Restored programme may be accessed within a safe residential setting (refuge), or at our community based centre for those who are living in their own homes in reach of central Northampton, and do not have the need for secure accommodation.
+The Restored programme may be accessed within a safe residential setting (refuge) or at our community based centre for those who are living in their own homes within reach of central Northampton and do not have the need for secure accommodation.